|

 Emilia Huerta-Sanchez

-Emilia is an Assistant Professor in the Department of Ecology and Evolutionary Biology and a member of the Center for Computational Molecular Biology (CCMB) at Brown University.
+Emilia is an Associate Professor in the Department of Ecology and Evolutionary Biology and a member of the Center for Computational Molecular Biology (CCMB) at Brown University.
 She completed her PhD in Applied Mathematics with Rick Durrett and Carlos Bustamante at Cornell University.
 Her postdoc was at the University of California Berkeley in the Departments of Statistics and Integrative Biology where she worked with Rasmus Nielsen.
 Before moving to Brown University, she was a faculty member at the University of California Merced.
 Visit Emilia's Google Scholar page. |

 |